 Choose upholstered cubes that work as both occasional tables or extra seating as required.
 They’re easy to slide away under a console table or alongside seating when not in use.

 Individual storage furniture designs such as a bookcase, a TV unit, a cupboard for films or music, etc, can fill up a small living room, making the seating area cramped.
-Instead, swap the whole shebang for one combination of shelving, drawers and cupboards along a wall that’s home to all your stuff.
+Instead, swap the whole shebang for one bespoke combination of shelving, drawers and cupboards along a wall that’s home to all your stuff.

-With the room’s storage taking the form of a single piece of furniture, don’t be afraid to go high for this element as it won’t prove overpowering.
+And with the room’s storage taking the form of a single piece of furniture, don’t be afraid to go high for this element as it won’t prove overpowering.
 The least frequently used items can be kept at the top.

 If you have items you don’t want on display to stow in the living room, look for modular designs that allow you to put together the combination of open and closed storage that suits what you need to store.